UPDATED Jan 2019 / Sharron Lovell

 - The third course picks up on everything that was missed in the first two courses. creating a simple mobile studio, quick multi-cam editing and shooting with drone as well as other great tips for a working newsroom.

 This will be discussed in class in both terms 1 & 2, however, you must read the guidelines carefully and thoroughly.
-Before you report your term 2 stories you will need to sign a document confirming that you have read and understood these guidelines.
+Before you report your Term 2 stories you will need to sign a document confirming that you have read and understood these guidelines as part of the risk and ethics section of your Production Brief.

-3: Choose 3 news outlets try to have a mixture of domestic and English language international
+3: General News Consumption?
+Choose just 3 news outlets, aim for a mixture of domestic and English language international

 Follow each organization for at least an hour each week to improve your news sense and consumption.
-Of course, you can read news from other diverse sources but pay special attention to these three.
-Download their apps and sometimes view online, follow their social channels.
+Of course, you can read news from other diverse sources but pay special attention to your chosen three.
+Consume them on a variety of channels/platforms – download their apps and view on mobile and view articles online on your laptop, follow their social channels, listen to their podcast if they produce one.
 See how they work on and across all platforms.
 You will be asked to make presentations about your thoughts on their coverage during Term 2.
+A suggested mix might be:

 Please be sure to check in with the weekly session notes delivered online

-6: Download and use Grammarly for all written work.
-(Including your Production Brief and story text)
+7: Download and use Grammarly for all written work.
+(Including your Production Brief and story project text including image captions and subtitles)

 Tutors won’t feedback on work where poor English hampers comprehension, it simply takes too long.
-Feeding back on project work is already very time demanding, if we need to translate your English simply to comprehend things that’s simply not manageable in the allocated timeframe.
-We are not here to correct English, if your English is on the weaker side, you’ll need to find your own solutions, proofreading with a peer or professional English tutor etc and of course, leave plenty of time for editing.
+Feeding back on project work is already very time-demanding if we need to translate your English simply to comprehend things our workload simply becomes unmanageable.
+Tutors are not employed to correct English if your English is on the weaker side, you’ll need to find your own solutions, that may include: proofreading with a peer, a professional English tutor etc and of course, be sure to leave plenty of time for copy editing.
 Even if your English is strong you MUST download and use Grammarly for all written work.